-In nature, fish eat whenever they are hungry and food is available.
+In nature, fish eat whenever they are hungry and the food is available.
 If food sources are plentiful, they will eat several times a day.
 On the other hand, if food sources are scarce, they might go for days between meals.

-That means that if you offer them food, they will usually gobble it up even if they aren't starving.
+That means that if you offer them food, they will usually gobble it up, even if they aren't starving.
 Keep that in mind the next time your fish "beg" for food.
 Fish quickly learn who brings the food to the tank and will jump at the chance to be fed, even if they are not in dire need of food.

 Frequency will vary based on the type of fish.
 In general, most fish do quite well on one feeding per day.
 However, some owners prefer to feed their fish twice a day.
 Regardless of one or two feedings, the key is to keep each feeding very small.

-Newly hatched fry and young fish not fully grown, require more frequent feedings of special foods designed for fry.
+Newly hatched fry and young fish who are not fully grown require more frequent feedings of special foods designed for fry.

 A good rule of thumb is to give your fish no more than they will consume in less than five minutes.
 When in doubt, underfeed.
 You can always give them another small feeding if necessary.